zanbaldwin/kiosk/README.md

 - A [Raspberry Pi][rpi], and a copy of [Raspbian Wheezy][raspbian].
 - An SD card in which have copied the Raspbian Wheezy image over; try using [Win32 Imager][win32imager] (Windows) or [ImageWriter][imagewriter] (Linux).
+- [Whiptail][whiptail], though a check for this is performed and an error message will be shown if this is not installed.

 Installation
 ------------